 - Fighting 15s.
 English store supplies: 10mm, 15mm, 28mm and 40mm white metal wargames figures from Eureka Miniatures of Australia, including 15mm AB Figures.
 Fighting 15s is the sole supplier of 15mm Flags for AB, and also stocks white metal miniatures from Aude, Camelot Miniatures, Oddzial Osmy, Shadowforge Miniatures, and Scale Creep Miniatures, plus Coat D'Arms paints.

 Miniatures and Military Books.
 WarWeb.com.
 My favorite miniature supplier.
 Dealer with

 complete line of miniatures, books, gaming materials, and a lot

 - JR MIniatures.
+(New owners).
 Buildings, entrenchments, all periods.
 Shows photos of most of its product range.

 - Magister Militum.
 Wide selection of figures and accessories, all scales.
 This is a great place to see what is available.

 - Miniatures of Chesapeake.
 Great company, great service, great discounts; offering a variety of ranges, including Flames of War, Peter Pig, Plastic Soldier, and Vallejo paints.